TOGO: History

-In 1935 Mr. Teiichi Yamada founded the Toyo Gorakuki Company and built his first attraction, a five-foot mechanical walking elephant that was a popular attraction at one of Tokyo's neighborhood parks.
+In 1935, Teiichi Yamada founded the Toyo Gorakuki Company and built his first attraction, a five-foot mechanical walking elephant that was a popular attraction at one of Tokyo's neighborhood parks.
 Yamada reorganized his company in 1949 and changed the name to TOGO.
 TOGO built its first roller coaster in 1953, at Hanayashiki Park in Tokyo.
 That coaster is still in operation and is the oldest coaster in Japan.

-In 1965 TOGO built Cyclone at Toshimaen Park, which at the time, was the largest coaster in Asia.
+In 1965, TOGO built Cyclone at Toshimaen Park, which at the time, was the largest coaster in Asia.
 The company also began to expand its export business, selling coasters in Russia, Cuba and China.
 Although the company built a variety of different rides in Japan, its export business was primarily roller coasters.
 In 1979, TOGO installed standup trains on two of its existing coasters in Japan, Momonga Standing and Loop Coaster at Yomiuriland and Dangai at Thrill Valley, creating the world's first stand-up roller coasters.
 These two installations captured the attention of Taft/Kings Entertainment company, who then purchased TOGO's Astro-Comet, the world's first coaster designed from the ground up as a stand-up roller coaster, installing at Kings Island as King Cobra.

-In 1986 TOGO developed the Ultra Twister Coaster.
+In 1986, TOGO developed the Ultra Twister Coaster.
 This unique concept had rails on the side of the vehicle allowing the coaster to perform true heartline rolls as it navigated the course.
 TOGO also incorporated a vertical lift hill and near-vertical drop into the ride.
 TOGO built seven of these models, all similar, but not identical to each other.
 The original versions were not capable of making turns, so all seven operated as shuttles.
 However, TOGO did display a full-circuit model at the IAAPA trade show in the mid-1990s that was capable of making turns, but the ride was never built.
-In the fall of 1989, Arrow Dynamics began building a similar concept called the Pipeline, which failed to get past the prototype stage.
+In fall 1989, Arrow Dynamics began building a similar concept called the Pipeline, which failed to get past the prototype stage.

 TOGO went bankrupt in 2001 due to a lawsuit by Knott's Berry Farm for problems with their Windjammer Surf Racers roller coaster.
 TOGO created several unique coasters, including its combination of a looping sit-down coaster and a hypercoaster with its Manhattan Express coaster in Las Vegas (now known as "The Big Apple Coaster").
 The looping wild mouse by TOGO was a style of ride with a drop into a vertical loop, followed by the hairpin turns and drops of a wild mouse coaster.
 The former Windjammer coaster at Knott's berry Farm was a variation of the looping wild mouse; it didn't feature any hairpin turns.